defold/doc/docs/en/manuals/http-requests.md

 ### How to work with the HTTP response

-The `response` table returned in the callback contains all of the information necessary to implement granular reponse handling.
+The `response` table returned in the callback contains all of the information necessary to implement granular response handling.
 Two of the key fields are `status` and `response`:

 ```lua